gscept/nebula/README.md

 * Unified clustering system - fog volumes, decals and lights all go into the same structure.
 * Screen-space reflections - working condition, but still work in progress.
-* SSAO - Horizon-based ambient occlusion done in compute.
+* Horizon-based ambient occlusion done in compute.
 * Physically based materials and rendering.
 * Multi-threaded subpass recording.
 * Shadow mapping for local lights and CSM for global/directional/sun light.